BY Vince Cooper

-Lofthouse returned to the England line-up for the October 1951 home international draw with Wales and then got both goals in the 2-0 win over Ireland in November followed by another in a 2-2 draw with Austria where he headed home an Alf Ramsey free kick after 76 minutes to level the scores.
+Lofthouse returned to the National line-up for the October 1951 home international draw with Wales and then got both goals in the 2-0 win over Ireland in November followed by another in a 2-2 draw with Austria where he headed home an Alf Ramsey free kick after 76 minutes to level the scores.

 In front of 65,500 fans at the Prater Stadium, including hordes of British soldiers, Lofthouse gave England the lead when he smacked home a half-volley from 12 yards after being set up by Jackie Sewell.
 Austria hit back to equalise, Sewell restored the advantage but the home team levelled for a second time.

 Then, in the 83rd minute ‘keeper Gil Merrick cleared the ball from a corner and Tom Finney flicked it on to the centre forward near the halfway line.
 Lofthouse, chased by the Austrian defence, carried the ball into the area and placed it past goalie Musil for the winner.
-He said later; “I never saw the ball enter the Austrian net for the best goal of my life”, as he had been clattered by a defender as he shot and was carried from the field.
+He said later; “I never saw the ball enter the Austrian net for the best goal of my life”.
+He had been clattered by a defender as he shot and was carried from the field.

 In the Daily Herald, Clifford Webb wrote; “Every man-jack did a hero’s job, but the player who provided the really tremendous thrill for the frantically cheering English colony was Nat Lofthouse.